 The performance of Islamic banks in previous studies still uses financial aspects or tends to be profit-oriented.
 Using a sample of 78 Islamic banks in 12 countries in the period 2004-2013, Trad, Trabelsi, et al. (2017) found that bank size and capital are the main factors responsible for increasing the profitability and stability of Islamic banks and reducing their credit risk.
 Profitability in the study is measured by ROA and ROE.
 Beck et al. (2013) found that Islamic banks proved to be less cost-effective, but had higher intermediation ratios, higher asset quality, and better capital.
 Tashkandi (2022) has revealed that Sharia supervision and governance variables are significantly related to the performance of Islamic banks.
 These results also indicate a relatively good level of governance in the Gulf countries.
-In addition, the presence of the Sharia Supervisory Board follows the impact of traditional corporate boards on bank performance.
-Therefore, the Sharia Supervisory Board is a body that plays an important role in the performance of Islamic banks.
+In addition, the presence of the Sharia Supervisory Board is a body that plays an important role in the performance of Islamic banks.
 Furthermore, the study results also show that bank size, capital adequacy ratio, economic growth and inflation are significant and positive determinants of the financial performance of Islamic banks.